ehoefel/the-cyber-prophet/content/about.md

 Well, it doesn't matter.
-What matters is that I'm done of the common world (stupid 7-factor authentication!) and there's nothing more to do there,
+What matters is that I'm done of the common world (stupid 7-factor authentication!)
-    so I decided to connect with the _present_ to see what's up here.
+, so I decided to connect with the _present_ to see what's up here.

 Now, with access to _the Internet_, I'm gonna spend quite some time checking out books, games, and movies too.